Essential Website Maintenance – Thursday 9th January 2020

 Registering a Death by Declaration:

 If you are unable to attend the Register Office in Llandudno you can make an appointment to attend any Register Office within England or Wales to register the death by declaration.
+The Registrar will record the details and send your signed declaration to the registrar in the district where the death occurred.

 Tell Us Once Service